Audio-Project-Workgroup/granular_synth/README.md

 <details>
 <summary><strong>What makes Granade different from other granular synthesizers?</strong></summary>
 <br>
 While inspired by existing granular synths, Granade brings its own unique approach to granular synthesis.
-Therefore, it does not differ much.
-It is simply unique.
+Therefore, it's not novel, but unique.
 </details>

 <details>